hamza-rashid/TarjamAI/README.md

 - **Video Processing**: Integrates ffmpeg to burn subtitles directly onto video files for an immersive learning experience.

 ## Current Status
 TarjamAI is a work in progress.
 The project has successfully implemented transcription and subtitle generation.
 However, it is currently paused due to challenges in processing power required for the ffmpeg video burning process.
+Please see [TarjamAI - Flask](github.com) for my flask application that utilises TransloadIt for the video processing.

 ## Contribution
 Contributions are welcome!
 If you have ideas or solutions to enhance the video processing capabilities, feel free to open an issue or submit a pull request.